Ransomware Attacks: Understanding the Modern Threat

 Ransomware: A Modern Pandemic

-New and more dangerous variants of ransomware continually emerge, similar to how biological viruses mutate.
+Ransomware keeps evolving, much like biological viruses that mutate over time.
 These cyberattacks have become more sophisticated, often involving multiple layers of compromise.
 Social-engineering tactics, such as phishing emails, are commonly used to deceive victims into revealing passwords or downloading compromised files.
 Once inside the system, attackers exploit vulnerabilities to execute the malware.

 average amount demanded in a ransomware attack